jwengr/jwenger.github.io/_posts/2020-09-07-attempt-to-individual-hft-in-krx-3.md

 }
 ~~~

-### 4. Read Shared Memory and preprocessing with Python3
+### 4. Read Shared Memory and Preprocessing with Python3
 ~~~python
 import sysv_ipc as shm
 from ast import literal_eval